 Stage 1: Entry-Level Network Engineer

-To qualify for this entry-level role, you need a Bachelor’s Degree in Information Technology, Computer Engineering, or a related field.
-As an assistant to more senior members of your team, you will help plan, design, install, and troubleshoot IT networks for companies.
-At this stage, you should also understand Internet Protocol and be able to select the right hardware for the job.
+To qualify for this entry-level role, many employers expect a bachelor’s degree in information technology, computer engineering, or a related field.
+As a junior member of the team, you’ll help plan, install, troubleshoot, and maintain network infrastructure.
+You should understand Internet Protocol (IP), routing, and switching, and be able to select the right hardware for specific jobs.

 Stage 2: Network Engineer